I get questions every day about the functionality of a Squarespace website:

 "Can I optimize my SEO with Squarespace?"

 So I've compiled the 7 questions I get asked the most and answered them all here!

 The definitive guide on what you CAN do with Squarespace:

 Just because LeadPages doesn't show the Squarespace logo everywhere, doesn't mean it isn't compatible.

 The only feature of LeadPages that you "lose" with Squarespace is hosting the landing page on your own website.
 But research shows that having the landing page hosted on LeadPages, won't hurt your conversions.
 And by hosting the pages on the LeadPages' server, you never have to worry about site speed again for your landing pages!

 Integrating LeadPages and Squarespace couldn't be easier.
 Just put a link on your website to the LeadPages URL if its a landing page.
 If you're using a LeadBox, you can link that with text, buttons, or graphics!
-If you're wondering how to integrate LeadBoxes with Squarespace buttons, I have a blog post and video tutorial you might be interested in.

 2. "Can I have an opt-in in my header on Squarespace?"